Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 To further characterize the experimental settings of the selected studies, we categorized the evaluated models based on their availability and licensing.
 Studies were classified as closed-source if they exclusively evaluated proprietary or commercial models, open-source if they evaluated only publicly available models, and both open-source and closed-source if they considered a combination of proprietary and open-source models.

 Table~\ref{tab:model_availability} summarizes the categorization of the selected studies based on model openness.
-It can be seen that the studies are evenly distributed across open-source, closed-source, and mixed model categories, with six studies in each group.
+It can be seen that the studies are distributed across open-source, closed-source, and mixed model categories, with five studies using open-source models and six studies each in the closed-source and mixed categories.
 In addition, although one study \cite{dearing2025leveraging} discusses the use of proprietary models, it does not clearly specify which models are evaluated and is therefore categorized as not specified.